fab2s/NodalFlow/docs/events.md

 ## `FlowEvent::FLOW_START`

-Triggered when the Flow starts, the event only carries a flow instance.
+Triggered when the Flow starts, the event only carries the flow instance.

 ```php
 $flow->getDispatcher()->addListener(FlowEvent::FLOW_START, function(FlowEventInterface $event) {